PavlikPromix/robit/README.md

 - Completed operations are stored in `%LOCALAPPDATA%\RobitLinkMover\operations.sqlite`.
 - Logs are stored in `%LOCALAPPDATA%\RobitLinkMover\logs`.
 - The elevated helper is launched through UAC only for move/rollback operations.

-## Current Build Note

-This workspace currently does not expose `cargo`/`rustc` in `PATH`, so only the TypeScript and Vite frontend checks were run here.